PaulFrankling/recip_me/README.md

 ### Code

 * [Task Manager](https://github.com/Code-Institute-Solutions/TaskManagerAuth) project from [Code Institute](https://codeinstitute.net/) was used to help develop my own project.
-* [Stack Overflow](https://stackoverflow.com/questions/19414856/how-can-i-make-all-images-of-different-height-and-width-the-same-via-css) was used to help with the equal sizing of the category and recipe card images.
+* [Stack Overflow](https://stackoverflow.com/questions/19414856/how-can-i-make-all-images-of-different-height-and-width-the-same-via-css) was used to help with the equal sizing of the category and recipe card images in `style.css`.
-* [Stack Overflow](https://stackoverflow.com/questions/37127123/change-color-of-underline-input-and-label-in-materialize-css-framework/37127156) was used to help target the Materialize form fields when selected and change their colours on `focus`.
+* [Stack Overflow](https://stackoverflow.com/questions/37127123/change-color-of-underline-input-and-label-in-materialize-css-framework/37127156) was used to help target the Materialize form fields when selected and change their colours on `focus` in `style.css`.
-* [Sanwebe](https://www.sanwebe.com/2013/03/addremove-input-fields-dynamically-with-jquery) was used to help add an extra input field for the user to add more than one item to the ingredients or method section.
+* [Sanwebe](https://www.sanwebe.com/2013/03/addremove-input-fields-dynamically-with-jquery) was used to help add an extra input field for the user to add more than one item to the ingredients or method section in `scripts.js`.
-* [Squarespace](https://forum.squarespace.com/topic/190117-back-to-top-button-make-it-appeardisappear-on-scroll/) was used to help with the scroll to top feature of the back to top button and to appear when scrolling down the screen.
+* [Squarespace](https://forum.squarespace.com/topic/190117-back-to-top-button-make-it-appeardisappear-on-scroll/) was used to help with the scroll to top feature of the back to top button and to appear when scrolling down the screen on my `topButton.js`.

 ### Content